 Beb w Shebbek was born in the aftermath of this incomprehensible tragedy with the aim to replace the doors and windows of 80,000 destroyed homes, bringing them back — as closely as possible — to how they previously looked.
 With a team of over 200 architects, carpenters, contractors, glaziers and painters, the NGO provides vital support to some of the most vulnerable victims who would otherwise be unable to afford the cost of repairs.

 “We couldn’t just sit there knowing that 300,000 people had been displaced.
 We felt a sense of duty to do something to help these innocent people,” says Mariana Wehbe, one of the founders of Beb w Shebbek.
-Together with Nancy Gabriel, the pair decided channel their efforts into helping people return to their homes and begin the difficult process of rebuilding their lives.
-“Although reconstructing buildings was something beyond our capabilities, we realized that we could at least repair the doors and windows of shattered homes to get them to look — as closely as possible — to how they they did before the explosion.” says Gabriel.
+Together with Nancy Gabriel, the pair decided to channel their efforts into helping people return to their homes and begin the difficult process of rebuilding their lives.
+“Although reconstructing buildings was something beyond our capabilities, we realized that we could at least repair the doors and windows of shattered homes to get them to look — as closely as possible — to how they they did before the explosion,” says Gabriel.

 Wehbe and Gabriel, whose offices and homes were also casualties of the disaster, explain that their familiarity with and access to Lebanon’s art and design community — architects, interior designers, painters, etc. — triggered a chain reaction.